epam/ai-dial/docs/user-guide.md

 #### Available Models

-In the **DIAL Marketplace** section, you can view all the models available on your DIAL environment.
-There, you can select models to add them to **My applications**.
+In the [DIAL Marketplace](#dial-marketplace) section, you can view all the models available on your DIAL environment.
+There, you can select models to add them to [My applications](#my-applications).

 ![](./img/talk-to-models2.png)